Corvus25/CSCE_221/Homework/Programming/Assignment2/P2/README.md

 I certify that I have listed all the sources that I used to develop the solutions and code to the submitted work.
 On my honor as an Aggie, I have neither given nor received any unauthorized help on this academic work.

-Sean Wangnick - 2/17/2020
+Sean Wangnick - 2/28/2020

 ### Resources
 - Some "Stack Overflow" sites to reference some syntactical C++ stuff.
-- Previous work from CSCE 121 DLL homework, including the `to_str()` function.
+- Previous work from CSCE 121 DLL homework
-- Dr. Leyk's DLL slides.
+- Dr. Leyk's DLL slides

 ### Known Issues
 When `make`ing the executable, the compiler throws warnings referring to a dereferenced pointer being compared to